leeb003/shwcp/readme.txt

 management.

 == Changelog ==
+= 2.0.5 =
+* Fix for multisite and notes not being displayed on sub sites for individual
+* contacts

 = 2.0.4 =
 * Fixed bug with database selection if using default db and assigning it
 * Added user id to body class for Custom CSS targetting